-The names and ages of our executive officers as of February 9, 2023, together with certain biographical information, are as follows:
+The names and ages of our executive officers as of February 10, 2022, together with certain biographical information, are as follows:

-Ehab Abou-Oaf, 56, was elected President of K-C Professional in January 2022.
+Ehab Abou-Oaf, 55, was elected President of K-C Professional in January 2022.
 He is responsible for our global business to business operations which provide a deep range of essential commercial products and services, including tissue and surface wipers, skin care, safety and do-it-yourself products.
 Previously, he served as Vice President, Middle East & Africa since 2020.
 Mr. Abouf-Oaf joined Kimberly-Clark from Mars, Inc., a manufacturer of confectionery, pet food, and other food products, where he had a number of positions with increasing responsibility over 19 years, including Regional President, Asia, Middle East & Africa Confectionery from 2017 to 2019 and Regional President, Asia Pacific, Middle East & Northern Africa Chocolate from 2016 to 2017.
 Prior to joining Mars, he spent ten years with The Procter & Gamble Company in packaging, product development and marketing roles.
-He also serves on the board of trustees of the American University in Cairo and on the board of directors of the Singapore American School.
+He also serves on the board of trustees of the American University in Cairo, on the board of directors of the Singapore American School and as an adjunct professor at the School of Business, Nanyang Technology University, Singapore.